gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 look after Tumbles after all.
 Good to see you, Fee."
 He turned put his hands back in his pockets, and walked away whistling a little tune.

-Aft handed Granna Fee back her bundle of goofskins.
+Aft handed Granna Fee back her bundle of camelskins.
 "Sorry about that," he muttered.

 The old lady picked hers up off the cobblestones with a grunt.
 "Don't be."
 She